Top 5 Bad App Design and UX Mistakes You Should Stop Making in 2024

 Bad UX examples in different industries

 You can find bad UX design examples in many industries, from e-commerce to government services.
+One notable example is the poor user experience related to Apple's storage management system, which frustrates users trying to create space for photos and manage files on their iPhones.

 Let’s get started.